Sustainable Success Stories: VTTI

 JV: We have previously talked about how Amrop could help you develop your leadership team – Leadership Advisory services and the new concept of the Digital Academy.
 Where do you see the added value from our side to your own leadership team?

 HG: Since the primary conception I have of Amrop is that of an executive search firm, it would be good to first know more about the additional services you offer.
 As VTTI we know Amrop when it comes to recruitment, but we need to know more about your capabilities on the learning and development side.
 The other thing which is quite challenging when it comes to leadership teams these days is that they’re so busy – a two-week course, for example, will not work.
 So, you need to have a concept that triggers interest and is appealing.
 It’s a very necessary but hard thing to sell – the leadership development in the digital space, where you’re targeting leaders other than just CIOs.
-The awareness – that I’m a business leader and I need to develop and evolve my digital capabilities will change over time, but it will take some years.
+The awareness – that I’m a business leader and I need to develop and evolve my digital capabilities will change over time, but it will take some years to get there.

 JV: That’s a challenge – to really own that space of innovation.
 But that’s part of your digital role – to have a wider effect on the whole leadership team, to urge them to think about innovation from a digital perspective too.
 Are you also looking at developing your own core team in this direction?

 HG: Yes.
 I’m coaching and sharing my perspective regularly, I check in regularly with my line managers, we talk about development.
 So, I always tend to ask: what are you doing next year?
 And – what would you do if you weren’t working for our company anymore?
 Do you keep yourself attractive not only to VTTI but also to the market?
-And all that has to do with development – as I said before, it’s not only about courses, but about driving different projects within the company.
+And all that has to do with development – as I said before, it’s not only about taking training courses, but about leading and driving different projects within the company.
 We are a people first company, in the end the result counts but it is the teamwork that will lead to success.

 HG: It could be a good thing, though I haven’t given much thought to it until now.
-I’ve been in the role for the past 2 years and hired quite a lot of new people over the last year, so I’d say we’re still in the bonding phase with the team.
+I’ve been in the role for the past two years and hired quite a lot of new people over the last year, so I’d say we’re still in the bonding phase with the team.
 My fear is that putting an assessment out there now – a test of whether you’re good or not, I’d say we need a bit more grounding before that is done.

 JV: So, timing here is important.
 Is there anything that I should have asked you about but didn’t?